metaphysicsIO/metaphysicsIO.github.io/README.md

     called Pokemon SAV Editor (PSE) and it’s entire function is to help promote rapid development for competitive play.
-The main, and most important, feature is that you are able to customize the player’s party and that was the main focus point for this capstone project..
+The main, and most important, feature is that you are able to customize the player’s party and that was the main focus point for this capstone project.

 	In the first category, “Software Design/Engineering”, PSE displays my solid grasp of good software design and engineering.
 The major area here is in my